nodejs/TSC/TSC-Charter.md

 TSC members are expected to regularly participate in TSC activities.

-In the case where an individual TSC member -- within any three month period -- attends fewer than 25% of the regularly scheduled meetings, does not participate in TSC discussions, *and* does not participate in TSC votes, the member shall be automatically removed from the TSC.
-The member may be invited to continue attending TSC meetings as an observer.
+A TSC member is automatically removed from the TSC if, during a 3-month period, they:

+* Attend fewer than 25% of the regularly scheduled meetings.
+* Do not participate in any TSC votes.

 ## Section 4.
 Responsibilities of the TSC